 Special Education Referrals

 Children are eligible to receive special education and related services when they meet state and federal criteria established by law.
 There are 13 eligibility criteria for special education.
 Read more on the Special Education web page.

 Most students are served in district programs, including Resource Specialist Programs, Special Day Classes and Speech.
 Some students, whose needs cannot be met in district programs, are served in either county or non-public school programs.

 When you enroll your special needs student(s) at the Centralized Student Services Center, please bring the most current copy of your child's Individualized Education Plan (IEP).
 Special Education staff will review the IEP and contact you within 2 business days to arrange a school placement.

-HUSD participates in the National School Lunch Program and the School Breakfast Program.
-Meals are served every school day.
+Hemet Unified School District participates in the National School Lunch Program and the School Breakfast Program.
+Nutritious and delicious breakfast and lunch meals are served every school day.

 The Nutrition Services Department processes the applications for Free and Reduced Price meals.
 We are located at 2075 West Acacia Avenue and the Centralized Student Service Center is located behind the Nutrition Center.
 Meal applications are available at Nutrition Services, the Centralized Student Service Center and at your student’s school site office.